msheeq99/readme-gen-nodejs/README.md

 ## Usage
-To create high-quality readme.md's and takes Backend users inputs from the terminal and populates a markdown based upon user inputs/selections
+To create high-quality readme.md's and takes Backend users inputs from the terminal and populates a markdown based upon user inputs/selections.

-$Contributing

-$Tests
+## Contributing
+Inquirer

+## Tests
+None Applicable

 ## License
-undefined
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated

-## GitHub
+## Github
 https://github.com/msheeq99/readme-gen-nodejs

-?

-Any further questions please email me using this email address =
+## Email
+msheeq99@outlook.com

+All done, have a great day buddy !